Here Are The Tips On How to Time The Real Estate Market.

 Selling in a Buyer’s Market

 If a seller does not need to sell, there could be a downside to putting a home on the market in a buyer’s market.
-Here are disadvantages to selling in a buyer’s market:
+Here are the disadvantages of selling in a buyer’s market:

 Lowball Offers